 Weather forecasters have it hard, especially in England where the weather is such a hot topic.
 Whenever they get it wrong, we deem them incompetent.
 How come that in the age of space travel we still can't get a decent weather forecast?

 The answer is that the weather really is very hard to predict.
 That's not because we don't know how it works — we do.
 We understand the laws of nature that govern all the factors that make the weather, and, as physicists like to boast, these laws can be beautifully simple.
-But this doesn't mean that the outcomes of the laws, the weather we actually see, can't still be very complex. "[Meteorology] is the study of 'happenings', if you like," explains John Barrow, mathematician and cosmologist at the University of Cambridge.
+But this doesn't mean that the outcomes of the laws, the weather we actually see, can't still be very complex. "[Meteorology] is the study of 'happenings', if you like," explains John Barrow, mathematician and cosmologist at the University of Cambridge (you can watch our interview with him below).
 "It's quite different from studying the laws that govern the happenings."

 The idea that even simple rules can give rise to unpredictable behaviour wasn't fully appreciated until the late 1970s, with the advent of personal computers.
 "There were computers before of course, but they were incredibly expensive, and they were the domain of large research groups, doing blockbusting problems like exploding stars, modelling the economy, or bombs," explains Barrow.
 With personal computers mathematicians could for the first time study complicated problems, which you can't analyse with pencil and paper.
 "You can't solve these problems in 30 minutes, under examination conditions, so they don't get studied at school," says Barrow.
 "At the end of the 1970s and in the 1980s you saw the beginning of the study of complexity, the study of chaos."